Facebook parent company fined $25M for WA campaign finance violations

 North fined Meta $30,000 for each of its 822 violations.

-Ferguson, who brought the case against Meta, had asked for the maximum possible fine after his office had previously sued Facebook in 2018 for violating the same law.
+Ferguson, who brought the case against Meta, had asked for the maximum possible fine after his office sued Facebook in 2018 for violating the same law.

 “I have one word for Facebook’s conduct in this case — arrogance,” Ferguson said Wednesday.
 “It intentionally disregarded Washington’s election transparency laws.
 But that wasn’t enough.
 Facebook argued in court that those laws should be declared unconstitutional.
 That’s breathtaking.
 Where’s the corporate responsibility?

-“I urge Facebook to come to its senses, accept responsibility, apologize for its conduct, and comply with the law,” Ferguson said.
+“I urge Facebook to come to its senses, accept responsibility, apologize for its conduct and comply with the law,” Ferguson said.
 “If Facebook refuses to do this, we will beat them again in court.”

 Ferguson’s office is also requesting that its attorneys’ fees be tripled, for a total of $10.5 million.
 North will decide on that figure at a later date.